 • Sienese Quattrocento

-• Art in Italy in the twentieth century
+• Sacred and Profane in the sixteenth century

-• ‘The iconography of Vecchietta’s bronze Christ in Siena’, The Journal of the Warburg and Courtauld Institutes, forthcoming publication (vol. LXXX, Dec.
-2017).
+• ‘The Iconography of Vecchietta’s Bronze Christ in Siena’, Journal of the Warburg and Courtauld Institutes, LXXX, 2017, pp. 29-59.

 • ‘New York-Milan et retour: un murales dimenticato di Keith Haring in via Laghetto?’, Concorso.
 Arti e Lettere, VIII, 2016, pp. 83-98.